 Buffalo Bayou Park Cistern

 1800 Allen Pkwy, Houston, TX 77019; (832) 395-7000

 If you’re looking for a unique and educational experience for your kids, look no further than Buffalo Bayou Park Cistern.
 Located in Houston, Texas, this underground park was once an old drinking water reservoir that has now been transformed into a beautiful area filled with art and history.
-Kids of all ages can explore the space by taking part in daily tours that are available to the public.
+Kids of all ages can explore the space by taking part in daily tours available to the public.

 A newly commissioned artwork for the Buffalo Bayou Park Cistern by multimedia artist Anri Sala (b.
-1974 Tirana, Albania), Time No Longer offers an immersive, other-worldly experience of film and sound within this vast, subterranean reservoir on the edge of downtown Houston. – buffalobayou.org/visit/destination/the-cistern
+1974 Tirana, Albania), Time No Longer offers an immersive, other-worldly experience of film and sound within this vast, underground reservoir on the edge of downtown Houston. – buffalobayou.org/visit/destination/the-cistern

 2243 Richmond Ave.
 Houston, TX 77098; (713) 526-5460